 Note that such induction can be calculated and simulated

-Among others, software like COMSOL Multiphysics: coil calculation project example
+Among others, software like COMSOL Multiphysics: coil calculation project example can simulate and calculate the induction a moving magnet produces within a coil.

 Improvements & Innovations

-The small improvements that would change easily the end user’s perception of a low cost product
+The small improvements that would easily change the end user’s perception of a low-cost product

 - a better LED choice, to increase light AND/OR decrease power consumption, thus increasing autonomy.